siemens/libsecutils/README.md

-When `SECUTILS_USE_ICV` is set, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `util/icvutil`.
+When `SECUTILS_USE_ICV` is set, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `icvutil`.

 The TLS-related functions may be disabled by setting `SECUTILS_NO_TLS`.